Ginsberg, South Africa: Today

 According to Census 2011 Crmses, Ginsberg has a population of 10766, 90% of which speaks IsiXhosa and then 4.16% Afrikaans.
 Unemployment, poverty and alcoholism are rife in the township, which has been plagued by service delivery protests in recent years.
 One of the projects that is bringing hope to the township is the multimillion-rand Steve Biko Centre built by the Steve Biko Foundation and which first opened its doors in 2012.
-The centre houses the Steve Biko Garden of Remembrance and is a popular tourist attraction that employs locals.
+The centre houses the Steve Biko Garden of Remembrance and is a popular tourist attraction that employs locals.Two of its most famous faces are Zandile Msuthwana an actress and Steve Biko,anti apartheid activist.